martascorreia/AmongUs/README.md

 2. Add jade.jar as a library and the run configurations;
 3. Add jade.Boot as the main class;
-4. Add _-port <port> game:Game(<numOfPlayers>,<numOfImposters>)_ as the running argument, where
-   <port> is the desired local port, <numOfPlayers> is the number of crewmated (between 4 and 10, advised 10), and <numOfImposters> is the number of imposters (between 1 and 3, advised 2).
+4. Add _-port <port> game:Game(<numOfPlayers>,<numOfImposters>)_ as the running argument, where port is the desired local port, numOfPlayers is the number of crewmates (between 4 and 10, advised 10), and numOfImposters is the number of imposters (between 1 and 3, advised 2).